The fine balance of roles that a Human Resources leader has to play

 So, when employees are unclear on their workplace rights and the responsibilities of the company’s leadership, it can feed into the perception that HR exist to only serve the company and its leadership.

-- Investing in workplace education: Educating employees on workplace rights, rules and regulations can help de-mystify HR and make them more accessible.
-This can help provide workers with a voice, enabling them to advocate for themselves more effectively.
+Educating employees on their rights, rules and regulations can help de-mystify HR and make them more accessible.
+This can help provide workers with a voice, enabling them to advocate for themselves.
 Beyond that, general emphasis on education at work helps employees to upskill and develop their careers more effectively.

-- Using employee sentiment as basis for change: A major part of the role of HR is enabling peak engagement and productivity at work.
+A major part of the role of Human Resources is enabling peak engagement and productivity at work.
 This might mean re-vamping employee benefits, changing the office layout, selecting new software or hardware for employee use, or any number of things.

 HR are uniquely positioned to give employees a voice, especially if they go beyond outdated engagement surveys.
 By working with managers to check in with staff regularly, HR can great an ongoing model of employee sentiment as a virtual sounding board for future workplace policy.